Dimensional Fund Advisors LP Sells 19,565 Shares of Alibaba Group Holding Limited (NYSE:BABA)

-Dimensional Fund Advisors LP lessened its holdings in Alibaba Group Holding Limited (NYSE:BABA) by 0.4% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 4,563,782 shares of the specialty retailer’s stock after selling 19,565 shares during the quarter.
-Dimensional Fund Advisors LP owned approximately 0.17% of Alibaba Group worth $675,636,000 at the end of the most recent reporting period.
+Dimensional Fund Advisors LP cut its stake in shares of Alibaba Group Holding Limited (NYSE:BABA) by 0.4% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 4,563,782 shares of the specialty retailer’s stock after selling 19,565 shares during the period.
+Dimensional Fund Advisors LP owned about 0.17% of Alibaba Group worth $675,636,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also modified their holdings of the stock.
-FourThought Financial LLC raised its holdings in Alibaba Group by 35.6% in the 3rd quarter.
-FourThought Financial LLC now owns 13,365 shares of the specialty retailer’s stock valued at $1,978,000 after buying an additional 3,507 shares during the last quarter.
-GM Advisory Group Inc. raised its holdings in Alibaba Group by 16.5% in the 3rd quarter.
-GM Advisory Group Inc. now owns 29,255 shares of the specialty retailer’s stock valued at $4,331,000 after buying an additional 4,154 shares during the last quarter.
-Jeneq Management LP bought a new position in Alibaba Group in the 3rd quarter valued at approximately $47,865,000.
-Kaizen Financial Strategies bought a new position in Alibaba Group in the 3rd quarter valued at approximately $910,000.
-Finally, Krane Funds Advisors LLC raised its holdings in Alibaba Group by 112.3% in the 3rd quarter.
-Krane Funds Advisors LLC now owns 4,053,867 shares of the specialty retailer’s stock valued at $600,175,000 after buying an additional 2,143,963 shares during the last quarter.
+Other large investors also recently modified their holdings of the company.
+Camden National Bank lifted its stake in Alibaba Group by 56.8% during the 4th quarter.
+Camden National Bank now owns 27,238 shares of the specialty retailer’s stock valued at $6,339,000 after acquiring an additional 9,866 shares in the last quarter.
+Artal Group S.A. bought a new stake in shares of Alibaba Group during the 3rd quarter worth $14,805,000.
+Formula Growth Ltd. raised its stake in shares of Alibaba Group by 78.8% during the 2nd quarter.
+Formula Growth Ltd. now owns 111,149 shares of the specialty retailer’s stock worth $25,206,000 after purchasing an additional 48,985 shares during the period.
+Assenagon Asset Management S.A. bought a new stake in shares of Alibaba Group during the 3rd quarter worth $4,520,000.
+Finally, Levin Capital Strategies L.P. bought a new stake in shares of Alibaba Group during the 3rd quarter worth $231,000.
 Institutional investors and hedge funds own 21.27% of the company’s stock.

-A number of analysts have weighed in on BABA shares.
-Argus downgraded shares of Alibaba Group from a “buy” rating to a “hold” rating and set a $216.20 target price for the company. in a research report on Wednesday, November 24th.
-Raymond James decreased their target price on shares of Alibaba Group from $220.00 to $200.00 and set an “outperform” rating for the company in a research report on Wednesday, January 19th.
-Truist Financial decreased their target price on shares of Alibaba Group from $200.00 to $180.00 and set a “buy” rating for the company in a research report on Wednesday, January 26th.
-Stifel Nicolaus decreased their target price on shares of Alibaba Group from $170.00 to $150.00 in a research report on Wednesday, January 26th.
-Finally, Atlantic Securities downgraded shares of Alibaba Group from an “overweight” rating to a “neutral” rating and decreased their target price for the company from $185.00 to $140.00 in a research report on Tuesday, December 21st.
-Three equities research analysts have rated the stock with a sell rating, three have assigned a hold rating and twenty-four have issued a buy rating to the stock.
-According to data from MarketBeat.com, Alibaba Group has a consensus rating of “Buy” and a consensus target price of $213.66.
+Several equities research analysts recently weighed in on the company.
+Truist Financial decreased their price objective on Alibaba Group from $200.00 to $180.00 and set a “buy” rating for the company in a report on Wednesday, January 26th.
+Macquarie initiated coverage on Alibaba Group in a report on Tuesday, December 7th.
+They set an “outperform” rating and a $162.00 price objective for the company.
+Mizuho cut their price objective on Alibaba Group from $215.00 to $180.00 and set a “buy” rating for the company in a report on Monday, January 31st.
+Stifel Nicolaus lowered their price objective on Alibaba Group from $170.00 to $150.00 in a research report on Wednesday, January 26th.
+Finally, Citigroup lowered their price objective on Alibaba Group from $234.00 to $216.00 in a research report on Monday, January 10th.
+Three equities research analysts have rated the stock with a sell rating, three have assigned a hold rating and twenty-four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus price target of $213.66.

-Alibaba Group (NYSE:BABA) last issued its quarterly earnings data on Thursday, November 18th.
-The specialty retailer reported $11.20 earnings per share for the quarter, beating the consensus estimate of $1.46 by $9.74.
+Alibaba Group (NYSE:BABA) last released its earnings results on Thursday, November 18th.
+The specialty retailer reported $11.20 EPS for the quarter, topping analysts’ consensus estimates of $1.46 by $9.74.
 Alibaba Group had a return on equity of 12.32% and a net margin of 15.27%.
-The business had revenue of $200.69 billion for the quarter, compared to analysts’ expectations of $204.97 billion.
-During the same period last year, the business earned $1.32 EPS.
-The business’s revenue was up 29.4% on a year-over-year basis.
-On average, sell-side analysts forecast that Alibaba Group Holding Limited will post 6.19 earnings per share for the current fiscal year.
+The firm had revenue of $200.69 billion for the quarter, compared to analysts’ expectations of $204.97 billion.
+During the same period in the prior year, the firm posted $1.32 earnings per share.
+The company’s quarterly revenue was up 29.4% on a year-over-year basis.
+As a group, analysts forecast that Alibaba Group Holding Limited will post 6.19 earnings per share for the current fiscal year.

 Alibaba Group Profile